Thiago Monteiro (tennis): 2020: French Open third round

+2021: Australian Open first win, Olympics debut

+At the 2021 Australian Open, he reached the second round for the first time at this Major, where he lost to world No. 8 Andrey Rublev.
+In 2021, Thiago Monteiro started the year as No. 84 in the world, and ended it as No. 89.
+Monteiro reached the semifinals of the ATP 250 in Melbourne, the quarterfinals of the ATP 250 in Cordoba, won the Challenger in Braga and was runner-up in the Challengers in Buenos Aires and Campinas.

 In July 2021, Monteiro qualified to represent Brazil at the 2020 Summer Olympics.

+2022: Top 65 debut

+Monteiro started 2022 as no.89 in the world.
+He reached the quarterfinals of the ATP 250 in Adelaide, after winning 2 qualifying games and defeating Gael Monfils in the 2nd round of the main draw.
+At the ATP 500 in Rio de Janeiro, he beat Sebastian Baez but lost to top 10 Matteo Berrettini in the 2nd round.
+He made the quarterfinals again in other ATP 250s, in Santiago in February, and in Belgrade in April.

-In 2022, Monteiro won his seventh Challenger in Salzburg, beating Norbert Gombos in the final, reaching a career-high of world No. 73 on 11 July 2022 in the ATP rankings.
+In July 2022, Monteiro won his seventh Challenger in Salzburg, beating Norbert Gombos in the final, reaching a career-high of world No. 73 on 11 July 2022 in the ATP rankings.

-He won his first match at the US Open defeating Alex Molcan, reaching the second round for the first time at this Major.
+He won his first match at the 2022 US Open defeating Alex Molcan, reaching the second round for the first time at this Major.

 He reached a new career-high ranking of world No. 61 on 17 October 2022 following his title at the 2022 AON Open Challenger in Genoa, Italy.